Beckii Cruel: 2009-2010: Early YouTube career and Japanese debut

 Flint appeared in an online campaign for Lotte Fit's in November 2009.
 On 4 November 2009, Flint made her music debut with the release of the two compilation albums No, Ballad Matsuri (の、バラード祭, No, Barādo Matsuri) and No, Upper Matsuri (の、アッパー祭, No, Appā Matsuri), as part of the No, Matsuri (の、祭り) CD series that featured other singers from the Japanese Nico Nico Douga community.
 No, Ballad Matsuri included the song "Tōi Sora Kumo o Kuguri" (遠い空 雲をくぐり) and No, Upper Matsuri included the song "Danjo"; both songs were duets with Taro, and Flint herself contributed English lyrics to "Tōi Sora Kumo o Kuguri."
-On 9 December, she released her first idol DVD, titled This is Beckii Cruel!.
+On 9 December, she released her first idol DVD, This is Beckii Cruel!.
 It debuted at number 8 on Japan's DVD charts.

 By 2010, Flint became the 17th most subscribed user on YouTube in Japan.
 On 6 January 2010, she made her first appearance on Japanese television on the variety show Jinrui Akiramekaketeita Yume.
-On 31 January 2010, Flint released a digital single titled "Just Wanna Have Some Fun", with "Tokyo Love" as its b-side.
+On 31 January 2010, Flint released a digital single, "Just Wanna Have Some Fun", with "Tokyo Love" as its b-side.
 In March 2010, Flint made her runway modeling debut when she made a guest appearance at the 10th Tokyo Girls Collection.
 On 29 April 2010, Flint released her first photo book, All About Beckii.
 Flint also danced and modeled for promotional events and campaigns for the Japanese theatrical releases of Pretty Cure All Stars DX2: Light of Hope - Protect the Rainbow Jewel! and Wild Child.

-On 12 August 2010, BBC Three premiered a documentary about Flint, titled Beckii: Schoolgirl Superstar at 14.
-In November 2010, Flint collaborated with Eigo-mimi to produce English conversation learning materials published by ASCII Media Works.
-Two books, English Listening with Beckii Cruel: Conversations with Friends and English Listening with Beckii Cruel: Conversations at Work, were both released with accompanying DVDs on 24 December 2010.
+On 12 August 2010, BBC Three premiered a documentary about Flint, Beckii: Schoolgirl Superstar at 14.
+In November, Flint collaborated with Eigo-mimi to produce English conversation learning materials published by ASCII Media Works.
+Two books, English Listening with Beckii Cruel: Conversations with Friends and English Listening with Beckii Cruel: Conversations at Work, were released with DVDs on 24 December.
 The DVD for Conversations with Friends included a full-length music video of "Just Wanna Have Some Fun", while the DVD for Conversations at Work included a full-length music video of "Tokyo Love."
-On 25 December 2010, Flint presented a 15-minute short programme on "Tinsel Takeover", a radio segment on BBC Radio 1.
+On 25 December, Flint presented a 15-minute short programme on "Tinsel Takeover", a radio segment on BBC Radio 1.

 Cruel Angels

-In October 2009, Flint was announced to be a member of Cruel Angels, an international girl group formed by Life Is So Cruel.
+In October 2009, Flint was announced as a member of Cruel Angels, an international girl group formed by Life Is So Cruel.
 At the time of the announcement, Cruel Angels consisted of Flint, 18-year-old college student Sarah Cruel from Lyons, and 16-year-old Gemma Cruel from Portsmouth.
 Flint released a cover of "Tsubasa o Kudasai" (翼をください) with the Cruel Angels as featured artists through the label Tokuma Japan Communications on 10 February 2010.
 In September 2010, Flint confirmed on Formspring that she withdrew from Cruel Angels and Cruel Angels Project, citing a disagreement with her management in being promoted as a member of Cruel Angels instead of a soloist.